MIT-LCP/physionet-build/GuideForNewDevelopers.md

-## 1.3 Linux
+### 2.3 Linux

-### 1.3.1 Install Python3
+#### 2.3.1 Install Python3

-Because has many linux distros, please follow the guide from [realpython](https://realpython.com/installing-python/#how-to-install-python-on-linux) to setup python3 based on your linux system
+Because Linux has many distros, please follow the guide from [Real Python](https://realpython.com/installing-python/#how-to-install-python-on-linux) to setup python3 based on your Linux system

-Here we have added instruction on installing python3 on Ubuntu(Debian based Linux Distro).
+Here we have added instructions on installing python3 on Ubuntu(Debian-based Linux Distro).

-Open terminal and enter the following commands
+Open a terminal and enter the following commands

 ```sh
 sudo apt update